Manage git connections in Gearset

 You'll see a list of all repositories your GitHub account can access.
 If you've created a brand new account for this module, you'll only see your new gearset-academy repository; if not, find that from the list and select it

-In most cases you wouldn't want to push changes straight to your master branch in git - it's analogous to making changes directly in your production org.
+In most cases you wouldn't want to push changes straight to your main branch in git - it's analogous to making changes directly in your production org.
 But since you're about to do some initial setup, you can have a free pass this one time

 Select the Compare all metadata filter